veev/flint-is-a-place-incidents-map/README.md

 Run `yarn start` or `npm start`

-The application should be available in the following url:d
+The application should be available in the following url:

 http://localhost:3000